matusstafura/stafura.dev-hugo/content/posts/_index.md

 ---
 title: "Blog"
-description: "Personal blog about marketing, expertise, and life."
+description: "Personal blog about mastery, business and life."
 ---